List of homeless encampment sweeps in the United States: Philadelphia

 In February and March 2024, police cleared encampments from the Philadelphia International Airport.

 On 8 May, Mayor Cherelle Parker ordered police and municipal workers to clear a large encampment between McPherson Square and Allegheny Ave in Kensington.
+Police removed a number of people from the area before they could be connected with outreach teams offering services.
 Witnesses reported sanitation workers using water hoses and leaf blowers to drive people off the streets.
 Several harm-reduction advocates refused an order by police to disperse.
 Of around 75 people who were counted living on the block, the Parker administration said 59 were placed in a shelter or treatment since April, with 31 institutionalized after the encampment clearance.
+Sweeps along Kensington Avenue caused encamped people to disperse onto surrounding side streets, which were subsequently swept by police during unannounced street closures in July.
 On 4 September, 34 people were arrested during another encampment sweep in Kensington.
 One woman arrested that day was found dead in her jail cell three days later.

 On 4 November 2024, an encampment on Reed Street behind the Giant on the South Philadelphia waterfront was cleared of an unknown number of people who had set up RVs there.
 At least person from that encampment was relocated to a privately owned abandoned pier on the waterfront.
 More encampments along the Delaware River waterfront were cleared in October 2025, in preparation for the construction of a 620 unit apartment tower.
 Private contractors guarded by police used heavy machinery to raze the structures and belongings of encampment residents.
 City workers offered services to the displaced, and at least five accepted some form of assistance.
 Most residents said they preferred the waterfront to shelters where their liberties are restricted as well as more dangerous areas such as the Kensington neighborhood.

+In early December 2025, as temperatures hit 20 degrees Fahrenheit, Philadelphia launched a sweep of encampments in Kensington, paired with the enforcement of new regulations banning mobile service providers from distributing food, medicine and harm-reduction supplies in the neighborhood.